RyanMouraBrocco/DistributedComputing_DistributedDataServer/README.md

 │       data_server.py
 ```

-To use a simple code only in one file simulating a low level programming for "high" processing
+To use a simple code only in one file simulating a low level programming for "high" performance

 ### EndPoints